mohuls/flask-gunicorn/README.md

 **Important:** Before creating any virtual environment, switch to the desired python version using `$ pyenv global x.x.x`.

 1. `$ pip install --user virtualenv` to install virtual environment.
-2. cd to project directory. now to create a virtual env goto your project directory and type `$ python -m virtualenv env` it will create a virtual environment in the env folder.
+2. `$ mkdir ~/flask-gunicorn`  `$ cd ~/flask-gunicorn` to project directory.
+Now to create a virtual env goto your project directory and type `$ python -m virtualenv env` it will create a virtual environment in the env folder.
 3. `$ source env/bin/activate` to active the virtual env.
 Now you are isolated in the project directory with your own python version and packages.
 4. To check the python and pip location type `$ which python` and `$ which pip`.
 Check if the installation location indicating the env folder or not.
 If indicates the env folder then the environment working fine (Environment activation is needed before checking).